 Family will receive friends at the Castillo Funeral Home 1757 Tremainsville Rd.
 Monday from 3 – 8 PM where funeral services will be held Tuesday at 11 AM followed by interment at Ottawa Hills Memorial Park.
 Memorial tributes may be made to the family via this website to offset expenses.

-To send flowers to Ramon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ramon Vargas, Jr., please visit our floral store.